sweet-tooth-clojure/describe/README.md

   C
 ```

-Which means, _If the describer A is applied, don't apply B or C. If A
+Which means, _If the rule A is applied, don't apply B or C. If A
 is not applied, then it's possible for B and C to both apply._ You
-could use this when describing passwords: The _A_ describer would
+could use this when describing passwords: The _A_ rule would
 check whether the password exists.
 If it does, then _B_ would check
 its length and _C_ would check whether it contains special characters.

-You can also structure describers like this:
+You can also structure rules like this:

 ```
 A